-2022-2024 LTI Plan
+2022-2025 LTI Plan

-The Group established a long-term variable incentive plan based on a multi-year period of performance assessment (2022-2024), consistent with the objectives and duration of the Group's Strategic Plan, which will be presented by June 2022.
+The Group established a long-term variable incentive plan based on a multi-year period of performance assessment (2022-2025), consistent with the objectives and duration of the Group's Strategic Plan approved.

-The LTI Plan envisages clear, predetermined performance conditions that are checked both during the plan period and on termination.
+The LTI Plan envisages clear, predetermined performance conditions that are checked both during the plan period and on termination of it.
 The bonus is recognised at the end of the performance evaluation period.